JackTeam/XHMovie/README.md

 XHMovie
 =======

-XHMovie is base on GPUImage real-time filter camera，，take photo and recoder video
+XHMovie is base on GPUImage real-time filter camera, take photo and recoder video.